Bitcoin and cryptocurrency trading in Hungary

-Hungary is currently undergoing a review of its tax policy on crypto.
-The tax on mining may change after this long-term review, with the prospect of a 50% reduction.
-At present, mining for coins is taxable and costs incurred during the process are tax deductible.
+Hungary is currently undergoing a review of its tax policy on crypto dealing with the prospect of a 50% reduction and the tax on mining may change after this long-term review.
+At present, mining for coins is acceptable and taxable and your costs of doing it are tax deductible.

 Crypto financial services in Hungary